Configuring Users

 User Roles

-The following table describes roles you can assign to users.
+The following table describes roles you can assign to the local users.

 Role